Building Your Down Payment

 • Carry-Back loans

-With a carry-back mortgage, the you borrow a portion of the seller's home equity..
-The buyer funds the majority of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Generally, this form of second mortgage has a higher rate of interest.
+We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
+The buyer finances the highest percentage of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Usually you'll pay a somewhat higher interest rate with the loan financed by the seller.

 Mortgage Questions?